 The traditional crown and dental bridge are a long-trusted restorative solution.
 A single crown restores damaged or imperfect teeth, and two or more crowns replace missing teeth as a dental bridge.
-Crown and bridge is completed in two to three visits to your dentist at Bruner Dental.
-More information on how dental crowns and dental bridges work, the procedure for crown and bridge, and maintaining your restorative device is detailed below.
+A crown and bridge is completed in two to three visits to your dentist at Bruner Dental.
+More information on how dental crowns and bridges from our Marion, IN dentist work, the procedure for crown and bridge, and maintaining your restorative device is detailed below.

 How Dental Crowns Work

 Also called a cap, the dental crown completely covers a damaged or weak tooth to restore its form and function.
 It is a tooth-shaped covering that is affixed directly to the affected tooth.
 Ceramic or porcelain crowns can be customized to blend flawlessly with the surrounding natural teeth.